fls-bioinformatics-core/sc-gex/notebooks/160k_Human_Integrated/Integrated.md

 ## Diagnosing batch effects

 Before performing any correction, we check that there actually is a batch effect across these datasets by checking that they cluster separately.

+### Create a single `SingleCellExperiment` object

  Here, we use the `cbind` function to combine `SingleCellExperiment` objects in the list without applying any correction, and we informally verify that cells from different batches are separated using a t-SNE plot.

 It is also possible to combine `SingleCellExperiment` objects with the `correctExperiments` function, and without applying any correction using the `NoCorrectParam` flag.
 However, data stored in `metadata` and `altExps` is not retained.